Modern pentathlon at the 2024 Summer Olympics: Format

+At the 2024 Paris Olympics, the modern pentathlon events were hold in the following order: riding (show jumping), épée fencing bonus round, 200-metre freestyle swimming, and then the laser run (combined cross-country running and shooting).
+This differs from the previous order where riding was the penultimate event.
+The change in the order was implemented to address issues with horses in previous Olympics, where the random assignment of horses sometimes negatively impacted medal contenders.
+By placing riding first, the potential for a late-race upset due to a horse refusal is lessened.

-The first three events (fencing, swimming, and show jumping) were scored on a points system.
-Those points were then converted into a time handicap for the final combined event (pistol shooting and cross-country running), with the points leader starting first and each other competitor having a delayed start based on how many points behind the leader they were.
-This results in the finish order of the run being the final ranking for the event.
+The first three events (show jumping, fencing, swimming) are scored on a points system.
+Those points will then be converted into a time handicap for the final combined event (pistol shooting and cross-country running), with the points leader starting first and each other competitor having a delayed start based on how many points behind the leader they are.
+This results in the finish order of the run will be the final ranking for the event.